-Clear wood is a flooring product with minimal character marks that provides a uniform appearance.
+Clear wood has minimal character marks and a uniform color and appearance.

-Select wood is a flooring product with natural heartwood/sapwood color variations that also includes knots, streaks, etc.
+Select wood has natural color variations and includes knots, mineral streaks, and other natural characteristics.

 The angle at which a board is cut determines how the finished product looks.
-Wood flooring is either plainsawn, quartersawn or riftsawn.
+Wood flooring is either plainsawn, quartersawn, riftsawn or livesawn.

 Plainsawn is the most common cut.
-Characteristics are its pleasing appearance, and varied grain appearance.
-It is easier to produce from log.
+Characteristics include a varied grain appearance.

 Quartersawn is more expensive than plainsawn.
-Characteristics are greater wear resistance, less tendency to cup and twist, less shrinkage in width, and uniform grain appearance with ray flecks.
-Ray flecks appear in flooring that cuts across the wood’s ray cells, which creates a shimmering flake figure spread over the wood.
+Characteristics include a uniform grain appearance with ray flecks.
+Ray flecks give the wood a shimmering flake effect.

 Riftsawn is more expensive than plainsawn.
-It's similar to quartersawn without the ray flecks.
+Characteristics are similar to quartersawn without the ray flecks.

 Livesawn is a combination of plainsawn, quartersawn and riftsawn.